 Data integration centres

-At seven of the ten participating university hospitals, cooperating generic data integration centres (DIC) are being established.
+At seven of the ten participating university hospitals, cooperating generic Data Integration Centers (DIC) are being established.
 The centres enable electronic health data from medical care and patient-oriented research to be used across institutions and locations.
 Their tasks as data brokers and independent trustees include preparing and organizing the release of information.
 To this end, the DIC maintains integrative databases with metadata directories.

 The setup of the seven data integration centres is carried out with identical functionality.
 All centres are embedded in the university hospitals with access to local electronic medical patient information.
 This allows data analyses to be directly linked to statutory patient care.